jmb-streamsets/Groovy-Technics/README.md

 ## A StreamSets pipeline will be used to demo all the above features.

-## Basic groovy scripts will also be provided for IDE base experiments
+## Basic groovy scripts will also be provided for IDE basic experiments

-## --- ---
+## GPG helper

+gpg --export --armor "4C1CB37692A54837" > pubkey.asc

+gpg --export-secret-keys --armor "4C1CB37692A54837" > prvkey.asc

+gpg --output pgp/secretGroovyCode.pgp --encrypt --recipient "4C1CB37692A54837" src/secretGroovyCode.groovy